door2door-io/data-engineer-code-challenge/README.md

   * Get weekly averages values of the data by bounding box and region
   * Delete the data by region
   * Be informed about the status of the data ingestion without using a polling solution
 * The solution should be scalable to 10 million entries.
 It is encouraged to simplify the data by a data model.
-Bonus points if you provide the solution is scalable.
+Bonus points if you proof the solution is scalable.
 * The solution should be written in Python, Java or JavaScript using an SQL database
 * Bonus points if you containerize your solution and if you sketch how you would set up the application on AWS